SAP/spartacus-docs/_pages/fsa/features/fsa-quote-comparison.md

 1. **Filter Quotes** - Initially all quotes are visible.
 Filtering helps customers to quickly find the ones needed for comparison.
 Customers can filter quotes by category (Auto, Travel, Renewal Quotes, etc.).
 2. **Compare Quotes** - Disabled until the customer selects two quotes for comparison.
 This action redirects the customer to the Quote Comparison page.
 3. **Clear All** - Disabled until the customer selects at least one quote.
-This action will reset all selected quotes.
+This action resets all selected quotes.

 Below is an illustration of the default state (disabled) and the active state (enabled) for all three actions.